shedding-hub/shedding-hub/data/lavezzo2020suppression/lavezzo2020suppression-extraction.md

 df_test['test_date'].value_counts()
 ```

+Some patients had more than 2 test dates, and we apply some algorithm to assign test dates to pcr values.
+1. The test dates were first grouped into round 1 and 2 by whether it is before 2020/03/06.
+2. In each round, the first positive date and first negative date were calculated.
+3. For PCR side, if any of the E and RdRp gene shows numbers, then the PCR result is regarded as 'Positive'.
+In each round, the date will be matched by the PCR result.
+(For example, if in round 1, the PCR result is 'Positive', the test date will be first positive date in round 1).

 ```python
 #Separate round 1 and round 2 by date before 2020/03/06 or after.
 df_test_1= df_test[df_test['test_date'] < datetime.datetime(2020, 3, 6)]